AdrianOthon/Bios611-project/README.md

 The final R Markdown report (`report.Rmd`) integrates these figures with interpretive text.

+Download the input dataset from the link below:

 ---

 ## How to Build and Run the Project